NeonMonkEmil/disrupting-the-attention-economy/preference_economy_master_document.md

 ## Author

 This was written by **oddy_werk**

-If you want to think through building this — or something like it — [reach out](https://neonmonk.se) or X handle @oddy_werk.
+[reach out](https://neonmonk.se)NEON MONK or X handle @oddy_werk.

 ---

 *This document is released without copyright restrictions.
 Take it.
 Build it.
-Make it better. buymeacoffee.com/oddy_werk*
+Make it better.
+[BuyMeACoffee]https://buymeacoffee.com/oddy_werk*